COVID-19 put a temporary stop to our in-house meetings, but for the winter of 2023, we are back on track!

 Beyond these special reasons, the American Civil War is of great interest to people who like history.
 It’s packed with drama—with despair and triumph and the ironies of war between former friends—often family members.

-It is also offers an extraordinary wealth of material on how history is formed: on the creation of myth, on trends in historical interpretation, on the gaps between belief and reality.
+It also offers an extraordinary wealth of material on how history is formed: on the creation of myth, on trends in historical interpretation, and on the gaps between belief and reality.
 Few episodes in history have been so thoroughly studied—and so often misinterpreted.

-Because of these factors, and others, a small group of Civil War readers (by no means experts) meets monthly in Ottawa to share results of their readings, online searches and other explorations on the Civil War.
+Because of these factors, and others, a small group of Civil War readers (by no means experts) meets monthly in Ottawa to share the results of their readings, online searches, and other explorations on the Civil War.
 Its sessions are low-key and informal, usually preceded by a meal in a neighbourhood pub.
 It tolerates and encourages a considerable range of views, and welcomes new members.